cjimti/iotwifi/README.md

 ### Pull the IOT Wifi Docker Image

-You can optionally clone and build the entire project, however to get started quickly I'll show you how to use a pre-build Docker Image.
+You can optionally clone and build the entire project, however, to get started quickly I'll show you how to use a pre-built Docker Image.
 At only 16MB this little image contains everything you need.
-The image is based on [Alpine Linux] and contains [hostapd], [wpa_supplicant] and [dnsmasq], along with a compiled wifi management utility written in go, the souce is found in this repository: https://github.com/cjimti/iotwifi.
+The image is based on [Alpine Linux] and contains [hostapd], [wpa_supplicant] and [dnsmasq], along with a compiled wifi management utility written in go, the source is found in this repository: https://github.com/cjimti/iotwifi.

 ```bash
 # Pull the IOT Wifi Docker Image